 Exhibition of eighteen expansive polder landscapes

-Eighteen students of the Han Fortmann (Trinitas College) in Heerhugowaard were inspired by the vast North Holland polder landscape for their examination assignment of the subject Drawing.
-They walked on dikes, trekked through the polder and took pictures.
-In this way they went in search of their own 'polder vision'.
+Eighteen students from Han Fortmann (Trinitas College) in Heerhugowaard drew inspiration for their art exam assignment from the vast polder landscape of North Holland.
+They walked along dikes, roamed through the polder, and took photos.
+In this way, they went in search of their own 'polder vision'.

 High and low

-North Holland is largely below sea level.
-With a total of 1,558 kilometers of dikes and quays, HHNK protects our low land from flooding.
-These dikes meander through the landscape like high lines.
-From the crest they often offer views to the horizon over the low and sometimes with mathematical precision arranged polder land.
+North Holland lies largely below sea level.
+With a total of 1,558 kilometre and quays, HHNK protects our low-lying country from flooding.
+These dikes wind through the landscape like high lines.
+From the crest, they often offer a view to the horizon over the low-lying and sometimes mathematically precise polder land.
 The characteristic polder mills fit in perfectly.
-Tourists from abroad are not for nothing amazed by this unique landscape.
+It is no surprise that tourists from abroad are amazed by this unique landscape.

 Technology

-For this assignment, students used a special technique called the linocut.
-In this, the image is cut step by step into a piece of cork linoleum.
-It is a letterpress technique in which only the high part of the linocut is rolled in with ink and then printed.
-By cutting away more linoleum after the first print and reprinting again with a different shade, color plates can be made.
+For this assignment, the students used a special technique called linocut.
+This involves cutting the image step by step into a piece of cork linoleum.
+It is a relief printing technique in which only the raised part of the linoleum is rolled with ink and then printed.
+By cutting away more linoleum after the first print and printing again with a different shade, color plates can be created.

 Collaboration

-This is the ninth time the Water Board has partnered with Han Fortmann (Trinitas College) in Heerhugowaard.
-Each time, the Water Board gives a water-related exam assignment.
+This is the ninth time that the water board has collaborated with Han Fortmann (Trinitas College) in Heerhugowaard.
+Each time, the water board sets a water-related exam assignment.
 The results are part of both a digital and a physical exhibition in our office.
-A jury from the school and the Water Board selected a Top 4 from the 18 works.
-The public then determined the winner.
-That became Vince Sprenkeling's artwork.
+A jury from the school and the water board selected a Top 4 from the 18 works.
+The public then decided on the winner.
+The winner was the artwork by Vince Sprenkeling.

 Thanks to teacher Janna Wolters and the students.